2009 Wimbledon Championships – Women's singles

 Serena Williams defeated the two-time defending champion, her sister Venus Williams, in a rematch of the previous year's final, 7–6^{(7–3)}, 6–2 to win the ladies' singles tennis title at the 2009 Wimbledon Championships.
 It was her third Wimbledon singles title and eleventh major singles title overall.
 It was the third time she won a major after saving a match point, which occurred in the semifinals against Elena Dementieva.

 Venus Williams was attempting to become the first player to win the title three consecutive times since Steffi Graf in 1991, 1992 and 1993.

-This edition of the tournament saw the top four seeds all reach the semifinals, the most recent occurrence of this at a major (as of 2024).
+This edition of the tournament saw the top four seeds all reach the semifinals, the most recent occurrence of this at a major up until the 2026 US Open.
 The match between Serena Williams and Dementieva was the longest women's semifinal at Wimbledon in the Open Era, lasting two hours and 49 minutes, before being surpassed in 2024 by the semifinal between Jasmine Paolini and Donna Vekić.